 The skills of change agents have been identified by several researchers after an extensive review conducted on the literature.
 There are specific skills of the change agents which are regarded as important for managing change in the organisation and performing their role (Burnes, 2004).
 It is evident that the change agents in the organisation often play the role of counsellor, teacher, or trainer; therefore, they require a diverse set of skills to manage change within the organisation.

 Below is a brief discussion on the skills of change agents required to implement successful change in the organisation and reduce the negative impact of political behaviour in the organisation (Thomas and Hardy, 2011).

 Maturity and Sensitivity

-The change agents should not only demonstrate sensitivity to organisational members, but they also must be mature and sensitive enough towards their own motivations and visions.
+The change agents should demonstrate sensitivity to organisational members, but they also must be mature and sensitive enough towards their motivations and visions.

 The skill of proximity refers to the psychological and physical closeness of the organisation members and the change agents.
-The greater level of proximity between the members and change agent, the more likely that the change agent would be successful in implementing change and reducing the political behaviour.
+The greater the level of proximity between the members and the change agent, the more likely it is that the change agent would successfully implement change and reduce political behaviour.
 Increasing the level of proximity makes it easier for the change agents to develop collaboration between the change agents and members of the organisation.
 It also facilitates empathy between members of the organisation and the change agent.

-This is the most important skill of the change agent which refers to the amount of psychological and physical efforts of the change agent which he is willing to exert in process of managing change.
+This is the most important skill of the change agent, which refers to the amount of psychological and physical efforts of the change agent which he is willing to exert in the process of managing change.

 In managing change in the organisation, the change agent should possess the skill of political awareness within the company with an understanding of employee resistance to change, coalition and conflict of interest.